marcoklein/kleinprojects-website/src/posts/2026-01-22-htmx-testing.md

 <button _="on click go to the top of the body smoothly"></button>
 ```

 And then it works!
-With bun the initial test ran in around _500ms_ and the existing Playwright test in around `2000ms` making the non-browser version around 4x faster on first sight.
+With bun the initial test ran in around _20ms_ and the existing Playwright test in around `2000ms` making the non-browser version around 100x faster on first sight.

 To not execute too many scripts I added an allow-list of scripts that I wanted to execute (see code appendix).

 ## Conclusion

 I am happy that I am able to test HTMX interactions without having to spin up a full browser.
-However, I thought that the test would also run faster then _500ms_.
 Going forward I hope this can guide someone into a better testing setup for HTMX applications.

 I'll now wander off to migrate more tests into that new setup.